Royal Statistical Society: Structure

-The RSS has premises (including offices and meeting rooms) in Errol Street, EC1, in the London Borough of Islington close to the boundary with the City of London, between Old Street and Barbican stations.
+The RSS is currently based in Shoreditch, having previously been based in Errol Street, EC1, in the London Borough of Islington close to the boundary with the City of London, between Old Street and Barbican stations.

 The society has various local groups in the UK, together with a wide range of topic-related sections and special interest groups.
 Each of these sections and groups organises lectures and seminars on statistical topics.

 Functions

 The society was particularly engaged with the passage of the Statistics and Registration Service Act 2007, having long argued for legislation on statistics.

 Events

 The RSS organises an annual conference.
 Among the society's awards are the Guy Medals in gold, silver and bronze, in honour of William Guy.

 The RSS team reached the finals of University Challenge: The Professionals 2006, where they were beaten 230 to 125 by a team from the Bodleian Library, Oxford.

 Publications

 The society publishes the Journal of the Royal Statistical Society, which currently consists of three separate series of journals whose contents include papers presented at ordinary meetings of the society, namely Series A (Statistics in Society), Series B (Statistical Methodology) and Series C (Applied Statistics), as well as a general audience magazine called Significance published in conjunction with the American Statistical Association.
-In September 2013, the society established StatsLife, an online magazine website that features news, interviews and opinion from the world of statistics and data.
+In September 2024, the Data Science and Artificial Intelligence journal was launched by the society.
+In September 2013, the society established StatsLife, an online magazine website that featured news, interviews and opinion from the world of statistics and data, though this appears to have been discontinued.